martinheidegger/install-node/README.md

 ## Why it is better? ⚡️
 - You reduce the lines in your docker file to 1
-- It downloads both Yarn and Docker in parallel - fast
+- It downloads both Yarn and Node in parallel - fast
 - It securely supports mirrors in case you have a faster mirror to download Node or Yarn.
 - Every variable is taken directly.
 - It doesn't leave any files behind - the Docker image will not hold any temporary files